Academy of Fine Arts - Intro - Taideyliopiston uudelle opiskelijalle

 Officially the academic year starts on 1st of August and ends on 31st of July.
 The academic year is divided in autumn and spring semester.
 Teaching at the Academy of Fine Arts mainly takes place from early September to the end of May.
 The students may agree about independent studies for summer with the teaching staff.

-Students pursuing a 5.5-year degree begin their studies at the beginning of the autumn term with the first orientation period, after which they begin the Introduction to independent artistic activities and the subject areas module (“Mylly”) that spans the whole first autumn term.
-During this time the students will get familiarized with the different study areas.
+Students pursuing a 5.5-year degree begin their studies at the beginning of the autumn term with the first orientation period, after which they begin the Introduction artistic activities module (“Mylly”) that spans the whole first autumn term.
+During this time the students will get familiarized with the different subject areas.
 Teaching starts already on the first week of studies.
 Daily teaching hours are usually from 9 am to 5 pm.

-New students will choose their subject areas in December and start their studies in their subject areas in the spring term.
-The subject area chosen by the student will assign to him or her a studio facility suited to his/her work.
+New students will choose their subject areas at the end of autumn term and start their studies in their subject areas in the spring term.
+The subject area chosen by the student will assign to them a studio facility suited to their work.
 During the spring term of the first year, the student will begin the BFA seminar and finish the Introduction to the history of art course.
-The student will also complete elective artistic studies and independent artistic work, to be continued in the following years, and, if so desired, complete for example language and/or theoretical studies.
-In artistic studies, the student must complete during her/his studies at least 20 credits within a single subject area (sculpture, painting, printmaking or time and space arts).
+The student will also complete elective artistic studies and independent artistic work, and, if so desired, complete language and/or theoretical studies.

 University degrees of Fine Arts